 What are Fulfillment Centers?
 When are they needed?

 Similar to a warehouse, a fulfilment center is also a large building that stores inventory for a business.
 However, it serves various other purposes as well.
 A fulfilment center stores items for short periods before the product is shipped out, unlike warehouses where products are stored for a longer duration.
 These centers work with retailers, eCommerce companies, corporations, etc. to fulfil B2B and B2C orders.

-In terms of operations, fulfilment centres work towards the entire order fulfilment process.
-Order fulfilment refers to the process starting from the sale of a product, until the post-delivery experience of the customer.
+In terms of operations, fulfillment centers work towards the entire order fulfilment process.
+Order fulfillment refers to the process starting from the sale of a product, until the post-delivery experience of the customer.
 It covers all the essential aspects, such as receiving, processing, and delivering orders.
 After a buyer completes a purchase on an eCommerce store, inventory is picked, boxes are packed and then labelled to be shipped to the buyer’s residence.

-Fulfilment centers are always working around the clock to process, pack, and ship orders to customers.
+Fulfillment centers are always working around the clock to process, pack, and ship orders to customers.
 Besides, they receive shipments of inventory, have people picking items, packing up boxes, and labelling shipments and orders, ship out fulfilled orders and handle returns.
-Because of that, fulfilment centers are equipped with the best technology for processing orders, managing inventory, organizing transportation, and similar tasks.
+Because of that, fulfillment centers are equipped with the best technology for processing orders, managing inventory, organizing transportation, and similar tasks.